FediHotel/Ubuntu-Tutorial/Atom_setup.md

 vi /etc/nginx/nginx.conf
 ```

-Paste the following in the nginx.comf (First press the letter i before pasting you will see in the left corner the text -- INSERT --)
+Paste the following in the nginx.conf (First press the letter i before pasting you will see in the left corner the text -- INSERT --)

 ```
 user www-data;